The mystery of the four horse men

 When we look at the text we see three strong parallels

-- A first text in the prophet Zechariah describing four horses of different colors to inspect the earth.
+Firstly, a text in the prophet Zechariah describes four horses of different colors inspecting the earth.

-- Again, a few chapters later four chariots of different colors reflecting the winds of the earth.
+Again, a few chapters later, four chariots of different colors reflect the winds of the earth.

-- The description of the four plagues of God (sword, famine, wild beasts, and pestilence) have quite a similarity to the four horse activities here.
+The description of the four plagues of God (sword, famine, wild beasts, and pestilence) are quite similar to the activities of these four horses.

 When we look at the horseman, we see similarities between them, but also differences.

-- Each rider is given something to act with.
+Each rider is given some item to act with.

-- The activity of the first rider is very vague (conquer), while for the others it is very clear (bring, war, hunger, death).
+The activity of the first rider is very vague (conquer), while for the others it is very clear (bring, war, hunger and death).

-- The third rider does not have the clause “and it was given” (but he holds the instrument in his hands), which stands for a divine activity or authorization.
-Instead, there is a statement from the throne in the midst of the four living creatures.
+The third rider does not have the clause “and it was given”.
+Instead, he holds the instrument in his hands, which stands for a divine activity or authorization.
+Instead, a statement is issued from the throne from the midst of the four living creatures.

 The mystery of the third horseman